 If someone has violated your civil rights by discriminating against you, it may be time to contact a civil rights attorney.
 Federal and state constitutions and discrimination laws define the extent of your civil rights.
 Law firms specializing in civil rights know how to protect the rights of a person who is singled out at work or in public based on gender, age, ethnicity, or sexual orientation, for example.
 Your civil rights lawyers will advise you on whether you have a case.

-Avvo has over 10,029 in-depth profiles on attorneys specializing in Civil Rights matters.
+Avvo has over 10,516 in-depth profiles on attorneys who handle Civil Rights matters.
 We highlight the most important factors so you can select the right attorney for your needs.